mdumke/tealeaf_exercises/blog/lesson 2.4.md

     end

-The block passed to 'included' will call the class' has_many-method once when the module is included to establish the association with the vote.
+The block passed to 'included' will call the classes' `has_many`-method once when the module is included to establish the association with the vote.

 Including the Voteable-module will add the specified behavior, but this is fixed in advanced an cannot be customized by the model including the module.
 Yet there are circumstances where we'd like to pass in configurations to the module.
 In these cases, we need to add a bit of metaprogramming.
 A common pattern that is used extensively in Rails is to pass in variables to the class methods that are used by the module to set the values of class_attributes.
-In the following example, we add the ability to walk to different models and we specify the number of legs for each class:
+To demonstrate this pattern, in the following example I will add the ability to walk to different models and specify the number of legs for each class:

     module Walkable
       extend ActiveSupport::Concern

       included do
+        # define the class attribute immediately
         class_attribute :legs
       end

-      def how_many_legs_do_you_have
-        puts "#{self.class.legs}"
-      end

       module ClassMethods
+        # this allows the class using the module to set the number of legs
         def number_of_legs(legs)
           self.legs = legs
         end
+      end

+      # finally even instance methods can have access to the class attribute
+      def how_many_legs_do_you_have
+        puts "#{self.class.legs}"
       end
     end